 5. Master the basic writing system aka the Kanas (Hiragana and Katakana) first

 This is the basic of the basic.
 To learn a language, mastering the writing system is a must.
 Forget about Kanji and learn Hiragana and Katakana first.

-I found a website called Penji Mikata that provides free Hiragana, Katakana and even Kanji practise sheets from this Youtube video.
-The website is in Japanese but I’ve compiled the link to the practise sheets that you can find below:
+I found a website called Penji Mikata that provides free Hiragana, Katakana, and even Kanji practice sheets from this Youtube video.
+The website is in Japanese but I’ve compiled the link to the practice sheets that you can find below:

 6. Use apps as supplementary lessons